paich64/C64MEGA65/README.md

 Experience the [Commodore 64](https://en.wikipedia.org/wiki/Commodore_64) with great accuracy and sublime compatibility on your [MEGA65](https://mega65.org/)!
-If you are in a hurry or have issues, head on to the
+If you are in a hurry or have issues, go to the
 [FAQ - Frequently Asked Questions](FAQ.md).
 Otherwise, scroll down and read the user's manual.